JasonQiu1/CellSociety/doc/CA_EXERCISE.md

  * How can a cellsociety.model.Cell update itself without affecting its neighbors update?
  The game will have a second pass through all of the results for each cell, updating it and its neighbors if needed.

- * What behaviors does the Grid itself have?
+ * What behaviors does the cellsociety.model.Grid itself have?
  The getUpdates() and updateGrid(). loadGrid() loads a new board state of cells.

- * How can a Grid update all the Cells it contains?
+ * How can a cellsociety.model.Grid update all the Cells it contains?
  It runs getUpdates on all cells and then runs updateGrid on all the update results from the first function.

  * What information about a simulation needs to be in the configuration file?
  The ruleset, each state and its color, board size, and  initial board config.

  * How is configuration information used to set up a simulation?
- The ruleset initializes the RuleSet class.
+ The ruleset initializes the cellsociety.model.RuleSet class.
 The board size determines the board size.
 The initial board sets up the board.

  * How is the graphical view of the simulation updated after all the cells have been updated?
  Drawer will take a board and for each cell, it looks at the config to determine what to color them.